Sea Change Within Us

 “I am really happy that I get to interact with people who are not writing for other scholars, but with people who are using different ways of communicating rather than peer reviewed journal articles; who are willing to listen; who are willing to use that information to convey it to people in a way that is not going to put those ideological blinders on and stop the conversation.
 Thank you for using art.
 Thank you for narratives for getting the message out.
 The more ways we use to get the message out the more likely we’ll have an impact…thank you for giving me the opportunity.” -Nives Dolsak, Professor at UW, specializing in Sustainability Science, Climate Change, and Environmental Law; 2019 Interviewee with our 1,001 Stories/Collaboration with journalist Devi Lockwood

-It is vital that dance is a resource for re/imagining and re/creating life-affirming relationships with water in us and around us; even when we must move through the concerns and consequences related to our water bodies of rain, cloud, river, urban creek, ocean, ice, glacier, endangered marine life.
-Can a work of movement art re-narrate the story of the human-as-separate and begin new rhythms back toward interconnected structures of well-being and becoming?
+It is vital that dance is a resource for re/imagining and re/creating life-affirming relationships with water in us and around us; even when we must move through the concerns and human-caused consequences related to our water bodies of rain, cloud, river, urban creek, ocean, ice, glacier, endangered marine life.
+Can a work of dance re-narrate the story of the human-as-separate and begin new rhythms back toward interconnected structures of well-being and becoming?

 The recreation of this 2019 project is funded by ArtsWA, National Endowment for the Arts, Seattle Office of Arts & Culture/Hope Corps, Earth Creative, and 4Culture.